Italian mercenaries in the bloody struggles of the 15-Year-War in Hungary

 The Pope had offered to send the Italian troops and they were around in the hills of Tirol when the siege started, far away.
 The 8,000 Italian soldiers came from the west, entered the Hungarian Kingdom at Dévény near Pozsony (Bratislava, Pressburg) where Prince Aldobrandini took over their lead.
 He, the nephew of Pope Clement VIII, took them to Esztergom.
 My remark: the Pope spent 600,000 Scudi to the military expenses during the years 1594-95.
 He also sent papal armies several times to Hungary against the Turks, and he supported the anti-Ottoman policy of Báthory Zsigmond, the Transylvanian prince.

-Finally, the attack was launched on 25 August at 11 AM: the freshly arrived Italian troops went in the front, followed by the Hungarians.
+Finally, the attack was launched on 25 August at 11 AM: the freshly arrived Italian troops went into the front, followed by the Hungarians.
 They were able to take hold of several points of the wall and some bastions as well but the heroic defenders pushed them back.
 In this single fight at least 400 Turks died and twice as many Christians fell.
 As the assault was repelled, many of the besiegers lost faith.

 In fact, the Ottomans were at the end of their resistance because all of them were wounded and had barely any food or water, besides, they were running out of gunpowder.
-We have to include Prince Vincenzo (I.) Gonzaga of Mantova who took part in this same siege with a unit he himself had paid.
+We have to include Prince Vincenzo (I.) Gonzaga of Mantova as he took part in this same siege with a unit he himself had paid.
 His unit has suffered very heavy losses.
 Finally, Esztergom was surrendered on 2 September 1595, after 52 years of Ottoman rule.
 However, it was recovered by the Ottomans in 1605 and held until 1683 again.

 Prince Gian Francesco Aldobrandini took part in the taking of Visegrád as well, then he led his Italian troops to Pápa Castle where he joined Prince Gonzaga in 1597.
 He got sick during the campaign around Kanizsa Castle in 1601 and died there.
 He was buried in the church of Santa Maria in Aracoeli.
 The script on his tombstone in the Borghese Chapel tells proudly that he had taken part in the heroic retaking of Esztergom Castle.